irawan-r/MovieKu/README.md

 - **Glide:** The go-to image loading library for MovieKu, ensuring quick and efficient loading of captivating movie images.

-- **Material Components:** Bringing the beauty of Material Design to MovieKu with a collection of ready-to-use, customizable components.
+- **Material3 Components:** Bringing the beauty of Material Design to MovieKu with a collection of ready-to-use, customizable components.

 Explore MovieKu and dive into the world of movies with a tech stack designed for a delightful cinematic experience!